sagemath/trac_to_gh/Issue 2787.md

 # Issue 2787: make the interface to integrate() like the (new consistent) interface to diff()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2787

 Original creator: jason